vantrangaof/3d-saas-react/README.md

 - Shirt not rendered issue: In case of <mesh> or <Decal> broken, you'll need to reinstall drei package `npm install @react-thre e/drei --latest`, also removed map-anisotropy={16} as it is no longer working

+- If you encounter issues while deploying server, you might need to remove the package-lock.json

+- You can host the web app on a backend server such as [render.com](https://render.com/)

+- If the AIPicker doesn't work, it could be due to the expiry of OpenAI key